arav06/aws-ccp/Notes.md

 ## Others

-Redshift -> Data warehouse than can store peta bytes of data.
+Redshift -> Managed data warehouse than can store peta bytes of data that is supposed to be stored for a long time.
+Grabs data from an S3 bucket.
 Expensive.
 Fast.
-Complex queries can be executed Used to store data which is used for generating analytics/reports
+Complex queries can be executed.
+Used to store data which is used for generating analytics/report.
+Data can be sent to Amazon QuickSight (Used to create beautiful reports about data)

 ElastiCache -> Managed database of an in-memory and caching databases such as Redis and Memcached